browserengineering/book/book/browsersandweb.md

 most of all, I hope you can connect all of that to you, your career in software and computers, and the future.
 After all, It’s up to you to invent and discover what comes next!

-[^4]:
-     I usually prefer the word “engineer”, but on the web it’s much more common to use the word “developer”, or more specifically “web developer”, so I’ll use that term in this book.
-An additional advantage of using “developer” is that it’s not necessary to be a trained software engineer or computer scientist to build websites; on the contrary, one goal of the web has always been  to make its use accessible to all people, not just experts.
-In fact many websites are in large part built by those trained in other disciplines; “web developer” is more inclusive of these additional, critical roles.

-[^5]:
-     Loss of control not necessarily specific to the web - much of computing these days involves relying on mountains of other peoples’ code.

-[^6]:
-     A fun question to consider: what might be the “optimization function” of layout?

-[^7]:
-     Style calculation is the process of figuring out, based on the current CSS and HTML, which styles apply to which elements.

 [^8]:
      This is Chris speaking!